ambroziepaval/design-patterns-java/README.md

 ### Facade

 Provides a simple, easy to understand user interface over a large and sophisticated body of code.

+### Flyweight

+A space optimization technique that lets us use less memory by storing the data associated with similar objects externally.